oznerT/VersionCompletaPortafolio/README.md

     position: 'Marketing Director at GreenLeaf',
     img: 'assets/review1.png',
     review:
-      'Working with Adrian was a fantastic experience.
+      'Working with Renzo Tariwas a fantastic experience.
 He transformed our outdated website into a modern, user-friendly platform.
 His attention to detail and commitment to quality are unmatched.
 Highly recommend him for any web dev projects.', },
   {
     id: 2,